vargo96/fkg-mini-project-refinement/README.md

                         OWL ontology file.
   --lps_path LPS_PATH
   --steps STEPS         Amount of refinement steps of the algorithm.
+  --terminate_on_goal   Stop when the goal (1.0 F1-Score) is found.
-  --develop_mode        Set train mode: Split the given learning problems in
+  --develop_mode        Set develop mode: Run 10-Fold cross validation on the
-                        train and test and evaluate the algorithm.
-  --test_ratio TEST_RATIO
-                        Ratio of the test split in develop mode.
+                        given learning problems to evaluate the approach.
   --output_file OUTPUT_FILE
 ```